Funeral Home operates with a long history of caring for residents

 brand of personal service -- second to none -- at a fair and reasonable

-home's founder, William T. Hilton, began as a local builder in the
+funeral home's founder, William T. Hilton, began as a local builder

-Barnesville area.
-Through the years he constructed numerous houses
+in the Barnesville area.
+Through the years he constructed numerous

-and churches, including St. Mary's Catholic Church.
-With a gift
+houses and churches, including St. Mary's Catholic Church.
+With

-for woodworking, Mr. Hilton saw a need to build caskets and serve
+a gift for woodworking, Mr. Hilton saw a need to build caskets and

-area families in need of such services.
-Together with his son, Claggett,
+serve area families in need of such services.
+Together with his

-the company "W.T.
-Hilton and Sons, Carpenters and Undertakers"
+son, Clagett, the company "W.T.
+Hilton and Sons" was formed.

 (Sugarloaf Regional Trails)